Repository Summary

 Ollama,vLLM,llama-cpp-python, commercial APIs). - Stateful Conversation: Maintains chat history to provide conversational context to the LLM.

-- Dynamic Tool System: Dynamically loads Python functions from user-provided files and makes them available to the LLM.
-The LLM can request to call these functions to perform actions or gather information.
+- Dynamic Tool System: Dynamically loads Python functions from user-provided modules and exposes them to the LLM.
+The model can selectively trigger these tools to execute shell scripts, interface with Qdrant vector databases, or control local hardware.

 - Reasoning/Thinking Support: Real-time extraction and publishing of model reasoning (e.g., from Gemma 2 or DeepSeek) to a dedicated topic.